© Wonders of World Aviation 2015-21 | Contents | Site map | Contact us at info@wondersofworldaviation.com

 Romance of the Wright Brothers

 How the successful Orville and Wilbur Wright aeroplane of 1903 was developed from glider designs.
 When we reflect on the part that France has played and still plays in world aviation it is a remarkable thing that France should have shared the world’s indifference to the momentous achievement of the Wright brothers, who made the first power-controlled flights in an aeroplane.
 These historic flights took place on December 17, 1903.
-If we can imagine a world today without aircraft, but with the publicity that is inseparable from almost all human activities, we can imagine also how the news that man had at last conquered the air would be received.
-But on December 17, 1903, not only was the world indifferent to this amazing feat; but not even a newspaper thought it worth while to send a reporter to see what was to be one of the greatest news stones of the century, although there was nothing secret about the attempt.
 The later flights of the Wright brothers also were ignored, and it was not until Wilbur Wright went to France in 1908 that the critics were converted.
 The story of the Wright brothers’ achievements is the subject of the sixth chapter in the series Makers of Air History.
-This article is written by H. G. Castle.

 Flying in New Zealand

-The Internal air lines and the possibilities of air services to other countries.
 The problems of establishing air services to New Zealand are considerable.
 The Dominion is not, at the time of writing (1938), linked by regular services with the air route between Great Britain and Australia.
 Because of the isolated situation of the Dominion and the geographical characteristics of the country, commercial aviation has developed slowly.
 The first regular air line was inaugurated in December 1934.
 Recently, progress has been accelerated and the four companies now operating aircraft services in New Zealand have co-operated to provide swift transport for passengers and mail.
-This chapter is by Sidney Howard.

 World-Wide French Services